gsoleilhac/NSGAII.jl/README.md

 init() = bitrand(n) #our genotype is a random binary vector z(x) = dot(x, p1), dot(x, p2) #and our objectives are the sum of the items we pick
 ```
-Now, this would be enough to run nsgaii with
+Now, this would be enough to run nsga-2 with
 `nsga_max(popsize, nbgen, z, init)`
 But we need to add the constraint that all items must fit in the knapsack.
 For this we define a *constraint-violation function* that returns 0 only if the solution is feasible,